Call for Entries 2023:

 Ralph Wieser (Mischief Films)

-Award winner 2020: AFTER THE GODS of Jasmine Alakari
+Award winning project 2020: AFTER THE GODS

 What happens when young people start to build their own society and have to figure out what’s right and wrong all over again?
 The eleven-years-old Taranom is growing up in a landscape of total chaos, an occupied square “Exarcheia”, in Athens Greece, which remains the battleground of the anarchist and the police.
 She tries to force her mother Mariam, a radical feminist fighter, who is not afraid to use violence for her battle, to stop her political activities.
 Believing she can solve problems in a non-violent way, she picks up the camera and heads out to document how her invented fantasy figure takes on conflicts.
 One of the people she tries to help is her friend Abtin, leader of the militant anarchists and hunted by the anti terrorist police.